 3.7.1 The Service seeks to investigate all food complaints with a first response within the target period of five working days.
-It is estimated that there will be 30 food complaints received during 2016/17.
-The Service also seeks to investigate all complaints about food premises and food hygiene practices with a first response within the target period.
-It is estimated that there will be 50 hygiene complaints of this nature.
+There were 34 food complaints and 63 complaints about hygiene of premises in 2016/17.
+This number is expected to be largely repeated in 2017/18.
 It is also estimated that there will be approximately 20 enquiries concerning the food hygiene rating scheme.